omry/omegaconf/docs/source/usage.rst

     >>> print(conf.user.home)
     /home/omry

-It is possible to set a default value if the environment variable is missing.
+You can specify a default value to use in case the environment variable is not defined.
-In the following example, we set '1234' as the default value if the environment variable 'DB_PASSWORD' is not defined.
+The following example sets `12345` as the the default value for the `DB_PASSWORD` environment variable.

 .. doctest::